CATCH: Channel-Aware multivariate Time Series Anomaly Detection via Frequency Patching: CATCH

 \subsection{Channel Fusion Module}

-To better discriminate the heterogeneous subsequence anomalies with different occupancies on frequency bands, we devise the Channel Fusion Module which dynamically perceives the channel associations in each fine-grained frequency band and generates appropriate channel correlations to enhance the reconstruction ability.
-Specifically, we propose a patch-wise mask generator and utilize the masked attention mechanism to capture the channel correlations.
+The \textit{Channel Fusion Module}~(CFM) contains the following three components: 1)~the \textit{Mask Generator}~(MG), 2)~the \textit{Channel-Masked Transformer Layer}~(CMT), and 3)~the \textit{Channel Correlation Discovering}~(CCD) mechanism.
+Specifically, the MG is to perceive and generate the mask matrices (channel correlations) in different frequency bands and guide the masked attention in CMT.
+The CMT aims to model the appropriate patch-wise channel correlations.
+And the CCD is to guide the MG and CMT to explore better channel correlations during optimization.

-\textbf{Patch-wise Mask Generator.} Inspired by Selective State Space Models such as Mamba~\citep{gu2023mamba,dao2024transformers}, which utilizes Linear projections to flexibly update the hidden states based on the current data for larger capacity, the patch-wise channel associations can also be seen as a changing hidden state strongly associated with the current patch.
+\textbf{Mask Generator.} Inspired by Selective State Space Models such as Mamba~\citep{dao2024transformers}, which utilizes Linear projections to flexibly update the hidden states based on the current data for larger capacity, the patch-wise channel associations can also be treated as a changing hidden state strongly associated with the current patch.
 Therefore, we devise a Linear-based mask generator to perceive the suitable channel associations for each frequency band by generating binary mask matrices to isolate the adverse effects from irrelevant channels.
 Note that the binary mask is an intermediate state between CI (identity matrix) and CD (all-ones matrix) strategies.
-Moreover, the mask generator itself works in a CI manner to mitigate the adverse effects from noisy channels.
-To ensure the rationality of discovered channel correlations and provide both robustness and capacity, we also design specific optimization objectives in Section~\ref{sec: optimization}.
 We take the $i$-th frequency patch as an example: